banner

 What evidence do I need to prepare?

-During the audit, the NI will look at a prospective trainer’s competency and their subject knowledge, the course technical content and the administration and training policies of the provider.
+During the audit, the NI will look at a prospective trainer’s competency and subject knowledge, the course’s technical content, and the provider’s administration and training policies. .
 Full details of the requirements will be made available.

 How many Centres are accredited at the moment?